 Is the status light on your Tailwind controller not showing the nice, pure green status light that tells you from across the garage "yep, I'm online"?
 Is it showing offline?
-Maybe flashing red?
+Maybe a solid yellow or flashing red?

 You can actually see the RSSI signal strength (an indicator of WiFi signal strength) of your Tailwind controller right in the Tailwind app (assuming of course that it is actually online).
 If you are the device owner, just tap on the gear icon to the right of your controller in the "My Devices" screen.

 At the top of the next screen that comes up, you'll see technical information regarding your controller, including the RSSI signal strength.
 Again, you will only see this if your controller is online.

 Here is an article explaining RSSI values https://www.netspotapp.com/what-is-rssi-level.html

 If you're seeing RSSI values in the -80 to -90 range, please consider relocating the Tailwind controller to a slightly different location.
 Ideally you would like RSSI values that are in the -40 to -79 range.
 There are a few common culprits for WiFi connectivity problems: